matrix-org/matrix.org/content/docs/communities/administration/_index.md

 The decentralised nature of Matrix can lead to circumstances that your homeserver cannot automatically mitigate.
 The following recommendations can help.

-#### Recommendations
+### Recommendations

 This is a non-exhaustive list of recommendations to consider when planning a room upgrade.
 Which of these cases apply to your room depends on your specific setup, for example size of your community.

+#### Choose the right account
-**Choose the "right" account on the "right" homeserver** to execute your upgrade.
+You should choose the "right" account on the "right" homeserver to perform your upgrade.
-The choice of the account starting the upgrade implies the homeserver that will perform the upgrade.
+The account that starts the upgrade decides which homeserver performs the upgrade.
 Here are some important factors to guide your choice:

 1. Upgrading a room means that the room members need to receive the info about the upgrade and then join the new room.